-The 65 foot long former States of Jersey barge, La Mauve was deliberately scuttled in 1993 to create an artificial reef and attraction for recreational divers.
-She sits upright on a rocky seabed and has attracted a wide variety of marine life such as tom pot blennies, pollack, crab, lobster and is usually surrounded by a huge shoal of pouting.
+The 65 foot long former States of Jersey barge, La Mauve was deliberately sunk in 1993 to create an artificial reef and attraction for recreational divers.
+She sits upright on a rocky seabed and has attracted a wide variety of marine life such as tom pot blennies, big schools of pollack and pouting, crab, lobster and is usually surrounded by a huge shoal of pouting.
 Her location is only half a mile from Bouley Bay and her size makes her an ideal first wreck for new divers.
 As well as La Mauve itself there is also a pontoon which was sunk in 2002 to extend the artificial reef, and the wreck of a small fishing boat, the Striker, lying within feet of La Mauve’s stern.
-Typical depths are 22-34 m depending on the tide.
+Typical depths are 22-34m.

 This 190 foot long ship sank in 1961 from a reef strike on the way from the Netherland transporting tomato’s.
 It lay on the paternoster reef undiscovered until 2006.
 It is one of the most popular wrecks dived from Jersey and remains very much intact with a diverse amount of marine life such as huge schools of pouting, anemones and sea squirts.
 It lies off the North coast and is easy to get to from Bouley Bay.
 Typical depths are 22-32m depending on the tide.

 This 139 foot vessel sank in 1917 and was rediscovered in 2009 after divers were told of nets snagging by local fishermen.
 It was a iron cargo ship.
 She lies on her starboard side and is broken u however key features remain such as engine, boiler and forward guns.
 Typical depths are 26-34m depending on the tide.